 - Now, if and only if you ordered your fish online AND they were not shipped in water containing any copper-based medication — add 4 or 5 drops of StressGuard (or another ammonia detoxifier) to the water in the acclimation container.

 - HOWEVER, if the fish were shipped in copper-medicated water DO NOT add any type of water conditioner or stress protector to the acclimation water.
 It will bond with the copper, make the water toxic, and poison the fish.
-Instead you will have simply have to hope the drip acclimation is finished before the ammonia toxicity rises to harmful levels.
+Instead, you will simply have to hope the drip acclimation is finished before the ammonia toxicity rises to harmful levels.

 Alright, now that the fish are in the acclimation container, it’s time to start the actual ‘drip’ in drip acclimation…

 - Begin a siphon by sucking on the end of the drip line tube that you will be placing into the acclimation container.
-Once water starts moving through the drip line and into the acclimation container, loosen or tighten the knots as needed to achieve flow of 2 – 4 drops per second.
+Once the water starts moving through the drip line and into the acclimation container, loosen or tighten the knots as needed to achieve the flow of 2 – 4 drops per second.
 (NOTE: if you are drip acclimating inverts, reduce the flow to about 1 drop per second.
 They are more sensitive to salinity changes, so with them, slower really is better.)

 - The goal is to have the volume of water in the acclimation container double in 30 – 40 minutes.

 - Once the desire flow is dripping through the drip line, cover the acclimation container if you can.
 Be sure not to pinch drip line shut with the lid/cover.
 Less light will reduce the stress on the fish.
 And, if any happen to be species that tend to jump when frightened, it will help prevent them from jumping out of the container.